Home

 Example

-Below is an example of a devops-definition.yaml
+Below is an example of a devops-definition.yaml file you would create for your project.

 name: my-python-project